-Factors Associated with Daily Handwashing with Soap after Defecation in Nimba and Lofa Counties
+Factors Associated With Daily Handwashing With Soap After Defecation in Nimba and Lofa Counties

-The study shows that only 36 percent of respondents reported a daily habit of handwashing with soap.
-A. multivariate logistic regression model was run to identify factors associated with daily handwashing with soap after defecation.
-Table 8.2 present the model building exercise was conducted in 3 parts, (a) a base model looking at how demographic factors are associated with handwashing with soap, (b) the
+The study shows that only 36% of respondents reported a daily habit of handwashing with soap.
+A multivariate logistic regression model was run to identify factors associated with daily handwashing with soap after defecation.
+Table 8.2 presents the model-building exercise, which was conducted in three parts: (a) the base model looks at how demographic factors are associated with handwashing with soap; (b) the second model adds the three ODF communities to see their effect on handwashing with soap after controlling for demographics; and (c) the final model includes the addition of sociocultural, individual, and relational factors (i.e., couple communication) associated with handwashing after defecation.